Analyzing network packets

 LitenAI supports high-level reasoning and detailed packet analysis.
 Below are some examples, but it can be applied to many other use cases.
 Contact us to test it with your data—either on our cloud platform or locally via a Docker installation.

-Users can ask high-level questions, and LitenAI will generate a structured plan to analyze congestion based on the provided prompt.
-Users can also explore specific details—scroll down to see examples.
+Users can ask high-level questions, and LitenAI will generate a structured plan to analyze network congestion based on the provided prompt.
+You can also explore specific details—scroll down to see examples.

 LitenAI can extract various types of information from packets to analyze congestion more effectively.